 - Many different viruses can cause meningitis - enteroviruses are the most common

 - Is viral meningitis contagious?
 It is not generally considered to be contagious; contact with someone who has the illness does not usually increase the risk of disease to others.
 Linked cases of viral meningitis are extremely unusual and almost all cases occur alone

 - There is no specific treatment for most cases of viral meningitis.
 Patients need to be hydrated with fluids, given painkillers and allowed to rest in order to recover.
 Antibiotics are not effective against viruses.
-However, in some instances, antibiotics may be started on admission to hospital because the cause of meningitis is not known.
-Antibiotics are usually discontinued once diagnosed
+However, in some instances, antibiotics may be started on admission to hospital until the cause of meningitis is identified.
+Antibiotics are usually discontinued once viral meningitis is diagnosed

 - Although most people will make a full recovery, the recovery process can be slow.
-Some can be left with serious and life-changing after-effects
+Some can be left with life-changing after-effects

 - After-effects can include headaches, exhaustion and memory loss